 Let's start with the first thing pediatricians recommend: no pillows in the crib under the age of 2.
 Although some may say it's ok earlier, this is usually a case-by-case situation so be sure to always check with your own doctor first.

-UPDATE: This year we went one step further and solved the problem for good!
-We now have a Custom Loft option which allows YOU the parent to adjust the loft of the pillow directly for your child, taking out fill to make it lower for a younger toddler and adding more as the child grows and needs more.
-(Purchase our Regular and Custom Loft Toddler Pillows on our website or Amazon.)
+which allows YOU the parent to customize the loft of the pillow directly for your child, taking out fill to make it lower for a younger toddler and adding more as the child grows and needs more.

-In addition to the physiological reason behind a small profile pillow, another benefit is how it can encourage a restless child to move less during the night.
-Many, many parents are surprised, but pleased, at finding that their toddlers are more stationary as they learn to stay on our pillow while sleeping.
+In addition to the orthopedic reason behind a small profile pillow, another benefit is how it can encourage a restless child to move less during the night.
+Many parents are surprised, but pleased, at finding that their toddlers are more stationary as they learn to stay on our pillow while sleeping.
 Please remember though, as every child is different they will adjust at different rates to a new pillow.
-At 13 inches x 19 inches our pillows are the appropriate size and loft for 2 - 4 year old children.
+At 13 inches x 18 inches our pillows are the appropriate size and loft for 2 - 4 year old children.

 Some parents have expressed concern that a toddler pillow looks too small since it doesn't fit fully across a toddler bed -- then again, neither does one adult pillow fit across an adult bed.
 Just because a bedding company supplies standard size pillow cases with your crib, toddler or twin sheet set does not mean that a standard size pillow is right for a young child.
 Many of these companies simply are not interested in putting in the effort to provide toddler cases or toddler pillows.
 If you like the way the standard size looks on the bed, by all means use one for the decor but remove it during the night and give your child the appropriate size pillow for sleeping.

-For those of you who don't have a toddler just yet and are wondering when is the correct age to give your baby a pillow, check out this Post.
+For those of you who don't have a toddler just yet and are wondering when is the correct age to give your baby a pillow, check out this article